snajd/appcontrol/docs/labs/module_1/lab2.md

 > mountvol P: /S

-1. See if you can find all the corresponding policy files for the policies we listed with citool.exe in the previous exercise
+1. See if you can find all the corresponding policy files for the policies we listed with `citool.exe` in the previous exercise

+When you've found them all.
+Move on to the next lab.